AI & Privacy

 DeepSeek-Coder-V2 (16B and 236B Parameters)

-An improved Mixture-of-Experts coding model achieving GPT-4 Turbo-level performance on code tasks.
+An advanced Mixture-of-Experts coding model that achieves GPT-4 Turbo-level performance on code tasks—the first open model to reach this milestone.

 Key Specifications: